Adobe-Marketing-Cloud/aem-communities-ugc-migration/README.md

 - communities-ugc-migration-pkg: This package provides a graphical user interface for importing UGC into 6.1.
 It must be installed in /crx/packMgr.
 The UI shows up in the admin section at "libs/social/console/content/importUpload.html".

 # Exporting UGC using the legacy export servlet
-- Build the package using maven.
+1. Build the package using maven.
-- Install the resulting .jar file in /system/console/bundles of the machine you want to export from.
+2. Install the resulting .jar file in /system/console/bundles of the machine you want to export from.
-- Go to /crx/de and expand /content/usergenerated to find the root node for the content you wish to export.
-Copy the
+3. Go to /crx/de and expand /content/usergenerated to find the root node for the content you wish to export.
+Copy the path to the root of the components you wish to export.
+4. In your browser, go to /services/social/ugc/export?path=[path you copied in crx/de].
+This will trigger a file download of a zip archive containing all the UGC at or below the root node path you provided.

+# Importing UGC using the import servlet